-A key management objective is controlling and reducing construction costs and schedules at its development projects, particularly in the light of global variations in commodity prices and the increase of labour costs in the region.
+A key management objective is to control and reduce construction costs at its development projects, particularly in the light of global variations in commodity prices.
 Another key objective is the refinancing of the portfolio, the securing of construction loans and the evaluation of various fund raising opportunities.